-Open Enrollment in Ohio for the Health Insurance Exchange began on November 1st for 2019 effective dates.
+Open Enrollment in Ohio for the Health Insurance Exchange begins on November 1st for 2020 effective dates.
 However, SEP exceptions are available the entire year.
 This Marketplace allows you to buy your private individual, family or small business healthcare without risking denial for underwriting reasons.
 Pre-existing conditions are covered, and no waiting periods or surcharges will be imposed.
 Exchange enrollment was higher than last year, despite recent Medicaid expansion.

 The effective date of coverage for these policies depends upon when the application was received.
 However, if you apply after December 15th, it is possible your effective date will be later than January 1st.
 Although the .Gov website has experienced major delays and glitches in previous years, our website offers identical rates and we have had no software issues.
 We also provide a much easier enrollment process that will save you hours of time and frustration, since we handle the bulk of the work for you.
 Anthem Blue Cross has returned to the Buckeye State in selected counties.